Star Wars Knights of the Old Republic II: The Sith Lords: Development

 Knights of the Old Republic II uses the same d20 System as the first Knights of the Old Republic with some changes, and the level cap has also been removed.
 For the most part, the team didn't want to redo any of the design elements from the first game, as they felt that there was no need to change anything that had already proved successful; instead, they opted to look for areas that could be improved and expanded upon them in a way that retained the base style of Knights of the Old Republic.
 Obsidian put much work into the game's graphics, including the appearances of non-player characters.
 Other technological improvements include the lighting and weather effects, in addition to increasing the level sizes.
 Knights of the Old Republic IIs lead artist was Aaron Meyers; he decided which people would join the art team after looking through "tons of applications, resumes, and demo reels", and he said that he was pleased with the number of people who wanted to work for Obsidian.
 Meyers also complained about the short deadline the development team had to deal with.
 Obsidian's COO, Chris Parker, said that the schedule set for the development team was "extremely aggressive", and that the team felt a lot of pressure because they were "making a sequel to the game of the year for 2003".

 For the music, the development team felt that symphony orchestra would work best for Knights of the Old Republic II.
 The musical score was composed by Mark Griskey, who developed music and themes for characters and places, including the Jedi's theme, Darth Sion's theme and Darth Nihilus's theme (which both have many similarities with the Emperor's theme from Return of the Jedi).
 He also created a theme for the main character, which is heard occasionally when the player experiences internal conflict.
-The ~55-minute score was recorded by the Sinfonia Orchestra in Seattle.
+The approximately 55-minute score was recorded by the Sinfonia Orchestra in Seattle.
 The opening crawl utilizes the version of John Williams' main Star Wars theme that was re-recorded for the prequel trilogy.